Mitsubishi Regional Jet, Japan

 "The enhanced aerodynamics of the Mitsubishi regional jet help reduce fuel consumption."

-Under an agreement with Fuji Heavy Industries, the maker of Subaru automobiles, Mitsubishi Aircraft has acquired four leader-class engineers from FHI's Aerospace company.
+Under an agreement with Subaru automobile manufacturer Fuji Heavy Industries (FHI), Mitsubishi Aircraft has acquired four leader-class engineers from FHI’s aerospace company.

-Spirit AeroSystems, assemblies and components supplier, will design and manufacture pylons (engine suspension systems) for the MRJ.
+Assemblies and components supplier Spirit AeroSystems will design and manufacture pylons (engine suspension systems) for the MRJ.
 The contract to this effect was signed on 23 October 2008.

 Taiwan-based Aerospace Industrial Development Corporation (AIDC) will design and manufacture rudders, flaps and belly fairings, elevators and slats.

-The MRJ features the latest technology in cabin comfort.
-Enhanced aerodynamics help reduce fuel consumption, while composite material has been used in wings and fins of MRJ.
+The MRJ features the latest technology for cabin comfort.
+Enhanced aerodynamics help reduce fuel consumption, while composite material has been used for the wings and fins of MRJ.

-The regional jet will feature a human-centered flight deck.
-MRJ is outfitted with four 14in×11in LCDs.
-MRJ's range capability covers all networks across the world.
+The regional jet will feature a human-centred flight deck.
+MRJ is outfitted with four 14in x 11in LCDs.
+MRJ’s range capability covers all networks across the world.
 With the usage of 3D digital data, MRJ is expected to achieve low-maintenance costs and high reliability.

-The MRJ has four-seat configuration with wide cabins, slim seats and overhead bins.
-It has enough seat and aisle width with head room space to store baggage.
-The new slim seat is made with a three dimensional net fabric with a thickness of 0.25in.
-The unique fabric reduces body perspiration and body pressure and provides comfort to the passenger.
+The MRJ has a four-seat configuration with wide cabins, slim seats and overhead bins.
+It has enough seat and aisle width with headroom space to store baggage.
+The new slim seat is made of a three-dimensional net fabric with a thickness of 0.25in.
+The unique fabric reduces body perspiration and pressure, as well as providing comfort to the passenger.
 Flexible cabin layouts are possible in the MRJ as service and entry doors are at the front and rear end of the fuselage.

 Engines